vamshins/ticket-booking-service/README.md

 ---
 Implementation of a simple ticket service that facilitates the discovery, temporary hold, and final reservation of seats within a high-demand performance venue.

-This application is developed using Spring Boot, Spring JDBC, Spring RESTful web services, HSQLDB.
+This application is developed using Spring Boot, Spring JDBC, Spring RESTful web services, Maven, HSQLDB.

 ### Assumptions
 ---